apache/sling-org-apache-sling-feature/readme.md

 ## Prototype

 A feature can be defined based on a prototype.
-This means that the feature is effectively a copy of the feature marked as its prototype.
+This means that the feature starts out as a copy of the feature prototype.
 Everything in the prototype is copied to the new feature, except for its `id`.
-The new feature will get a new ID.
+The new feature will get a new, different ID.
-Then the prototype is processed with regard to the defined elements of the feature itself.
+The prototype is processed with regard to the defined elements of the feature itself.

 This processing happens as follows:
-* Removal instructions for an include are handled first
+* Removal instructions for a prototype are handled first.
 * A clash of artifacts (such as bundles) between the prototype and the feature is resolved by picking the version defined last, which is the one defined by the feature, not its prototype.
 Artifact clashes are detected based on Maven Coordinates, not on the content of the artifact.
 So if a prototype defines a bundle with artifact ID `org.sling:somebundle:1.2.0` and the feature itself declares
 `org.sling:somebundle:1.0.1` in its `bundles` section, the bundle with version `1.0.1` is used, i.e. the definition in the feature overrides the one coming from the prototype.
 * Configurations will be merged by default, later ones potentially overriding newer ones:
-  * If the same property is declared in more than one feature, the last one wins - in case of an array value, this requires redeclaring all values (if they are meant to be kept)
+  * If the same property is declared in more than one feature, the last one wins - in case of an array value, this requires redeclaring all values (if they are meant to be kept).
 * Later framework properties overwrite newer ones.
 * Capabilities and requirements are appended - this might result in duplicates, but that doesn't really hurt in practice.
 * Extensions are handled in an extension specific way, by default the contents are appended.
 In the case of extensions of type
 `Artifact` these are handled just like bundles.
 Extension merge plugins can be configured to perform custom merging.

-Prototypes can provide an important concept for manipulating existing features.
+Prototypes can provide a useful way to manipulate existing features.
 For example to replace a bundle in an existing feature and deliver this as a modified feature.

 # Extensions